github-copilot-resources/copilot-metrics-viewer/README.md

 ## Requirements

-Your organization must be enrolled in the [GitHub Copilot API private alpha]([url](https://docs.github.com/en/early-access/copilot/copilot-usage-api)).
+Your organization must be enrolled in the GitHub Copilot API private alpha.

 ## Project setup